Sadfahlsdj/heroes-relics/README.md

 Birb - more or less everything, massive thanks to this guy's seemingly unending well of patience

-Vex, Nyan, and (an ethically sourced child) - sprite work
+Vex, Nyan, my favorite pokemon, and (an ethically sourced child) - sprite work